trulioo-next/trulioo/README.md

 - Use descriptive branch names.
 Examples of good feature branch names are: `feature/vat-number-field`, `bugfix/fix-vat-number-field`, `issue/OSS-123` where the **OSS-123** would be the JIRA ticket number.
 - Use full commit messages with reference to the possible Asana ticket in the headline.

+## Wordpress

+- Install WP locally and add theme from /wp-theme